Vtxdeo/vtx-sdk/README.md

     * `UserBuilder` for easy auth context management.
     * `VtxError` for unified error handling.

+## 🏗️ Architecture

+Unlike traditional Wasm projects, this SDK **does not** maintain a local copy of the WIT interface definitions.
+Instead, it relies on the [vtx-protocol](https://github.com/vtxdeo/vtx-protocol) crate as the Single Source of Truth (SSOT).

+* **Build Time**: The `build.rs` script dynamically fetches the WIT definition path from the `vtx-protocol` build dependency and injects it into the compilation process.
+* **Runtime/Metadata**: The `WIT_DEFINITION` constant is also sourced directly from the protocol crate, ensuring zero divergence between the SDK and the Protocol.

 ## 📦 Installation

 Add `vtx-sdk` to your plugin's `Cargo.toml`: